 In some cases, you may be able to get reviews removed if you can prove they are inaccurate or that they come from a competitor, but this usually takes several different steps.

-If you get a bad review, you can always ask happy customers to share their experience in order to remove the negative review from the top of your profile and dilute its effect.
+If you get a bad review, you can always ask happy customers to share their experiences in order to remove the negative review from the top of your profile and dilute its effect.

-Leverage SEO and Social Media to Boost Online Reputation
+Leverage SEO and Social Media Management to Boost Online Reputation

 There are many different types of online marketing strategies you can implement, but SEO and social media are among the most flexible in terms of required investment.